telerik/fiddler-everywhere-docs/user-guide/composer/general.md

 ![Composer User Interface](../../images/composer/composer-sections.png)

+>important Fiddler's Composer is adding by default its own `User-Agent` so that HTTPS rerequest could be sent properly.
+You could remove the default `User-Agent` header but notice that this could break composing a secure request (HTTPS).
+The default key-value

 ## HTTP Methods

 The __Composer__ supports creating a request while using one of the following HTTP methods: